prolixalias/puppet-gigaspaces/README.md

 ```
 ## Usage

-All configuration should be done through the main gigaspaces class with parameters, see gigaspaces::params for default values.
+All configuration should be done through the main gigaspaces class with parameters, see gigaspaces::params for default values

 ## Reference

 ## Limitations

-The modules is currently only tested on EL6.
+The modules has only ever been run on EL6 machines

 ## Development